jona70x/thread-mart/README.md

 ## Responsiveness in action

 One piece of this project that I am proud of is the grid with images in index.html.
-For small screen sizes, the images are displayed in a columns instead of a grid.
+For small screen sizes, the images are displayed in columns instead of a grid.

 ![Screenshot 2023-04-21 at 2 01 15 AM](https://user-images.githubusercontent.com/101604637/233594578-b17b911d-251b-410a-8fd8-e4aff728394c.png)